Hotel (Hong Kong TV series)

 Hotel (狂潮, literally The Ferocious Waves) is a Hong Kong television series, which premiered on 1 November 1976 on TVB.
 The theme song "Hotel" (狂潮) was composed and arranged by Joseph Koo with lyrics by Wong Jim and was sung by Susanna Kwan.
 Hotel was the first drama on TVB with a modern setting.
 The show's popularity was integral to the emergence of Chow Yun-fat's career.
-It is considered one of the most popular series in Hong Kong television history, and had about 1.9 million viewers.
+It is considered one of the most popular 70s series in Hong Kong television history, and has an average audience per episode of approximately 2 million people.
 Hong Kong government figures show at the time, the city’s population was 4.551 million.